compphil2mmae/compphil2mmae.github.io/content/event/221117_W_MoralTheoryFutureGenerations/index.md

   city: München
   postcode: '80539'

 summary: 'A workshop on the moral significance of future people, funded by KIT, ZEPP, and the German Society for Analytical Philosophy (GAP).
-Speakers: Jonas Harney, Tim Henning, Valeska Martin, Jeff McMahan, Kirsten Meyer, Lukas Meyer, Korbinian Rüger, Christian Seidel, Charlotte Unruh, Tatjana Visak, {{% mention "konstantin.weber" %}}.'
+Speakers: Jonas Harney, Tim Henning, Valeska Martin, Jeff McMahan, Kirsten Meyer, Lukas Meyer, Korbinian Rüger, Charlotte Unruh, Tatjana Visak, {{% mention "konstantin.weber" %}}.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.